net-daemon/docs/docs/v3/started/installation.md

 ### Evironment variables

-The docker container needs 3 environment variables to run properly.
+The docker container needs these environment variables to run properly.

 | ENV                                         | Description                                                                                                                                                             |
 | ------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |